 Defenses against computer crimes

 The outcome of computer crime cases often hinges of the accused’s knowledge of their actions.
-For your charges to lead to conviction, a prosecutor must prove your actions aimed to destroy information, defraud consumers, extort individuals or appropriate property.
+For your charges to lead to conviction, a prosecutor must prove your actions aimed to destroy information, extort individuals or appropriate property.
 Your actions, too, must have involved the knowing access of a computer, system or network without permission.
 Yet, your charges may stem from illegal behaviors you engaged in unknowingly.
 If you acted without knowledge that these behaviors were criminal, a prosecutor may have difficulty proving your intent.

 Computer crime charges may seem insignificant to you.
 Yet, your digital actions can have serious repercussions on your offline livelihood.
 An attorney with criminal defense experience can help you weigh your options for working through your charges.